- Structs are converted to opaque types

 ____ptr

-opaque type Greeting = CStruct1[CInt]
+opaque type StructExample_Greeting = CStruct1[CInt]

-object Greeting:
+object StructExample_Greeting:

-given _tag: Tag[Greeting] = Tag.materializeCStruct1Tag[CInt]
+given _tag: Tag[StructExample_Greeting] = Tag.materializeCStruct1Tag[CInt]

-def apply()(using Zone): Ptr[Greeting] = scala.scalanative.unsafe.alloc[Greeting](1)
+def apply()(using Zone): Ptr[StructExample_Greeting] = scala.scalanative.unsafe.alloc[StructExample_Greeting](1)

-def apply(hello : CInt)(using Zone): Ptr[Greeting] =
+def apply(hello : CInt)(using Zone): Ptr[StructExample_Greeting] =

 val ____ptr = apply()